kachi9833/Kachi/_posts/2024-03-29-Linux-Forensics-checklist-cheatsheet.md

 ```

 ## Compromised assestment scanning
+Using a CA scanner with the capability of YARA and SIGMA detection significantly speeds up our hunt for malicious and suspicious files in compromised systems.
+Running this scanner can save a considerable amount of time and proves to be invaluable during DFIR investigations.

+### THOR Lite
 THOR is a portable scanner to detect attacker tools and activity on suspicious or compromised server systems.
 We can use this free tool to scan our compromised hosts.

 Download: https://www.nextron-systems.com/thor-lite/